P-p-H-d/mlib/README.md

 ```shell
 -Wl,--gc-sections
 ```
-in order to remove unused code and to merge identical code otherwise it is likely to generate even bigger code than using the inlining linkage.
+in order to remove unused code otherwise it is possible to generate even bigger code than using the inlining linkage.

 This works for GCC / CLANG in C mode.

+Default value: undefined (inline definition)

 #### `M_USE_FINE_GRAINED_LINKAGE`